MarcGrol/microgen/README.md

 Responsible for managing tours with their etappes and cyclists (1,2,3,4,5,6)

 ### Gambler-service
-Responsible for gamblers and their teams of cyclists (21,22,23,24) and Responsible for calculating and presenting results and scores (31,32)
+Responsible for gamblers and their teams of cyclists and scoring (21,22,23,24) and

 ### News-service
-Responsible for providing a timeline of tour and news events
+Responsible for accepting news items and providing a timeline of tour and news events

+### Notification-service
+Responsible for sending out tour and news items via email to subscribers

 ### Collector-service
 Non functional service that keeps track of everything that has happened.
 (5)